zawi01/stipa/README.md

 2. Broadcast the STIPA test signal through the transmission channel and capture it.
 3. Compute STI using `stipa`.

+A simple demonstration of the provided STIPA implementation is provided in `demonstration.m` file.

 ### Generate STIPA test signal

 The STIPA test signal can be generated using